-Team statistics would also seem to indicate an uptick in the Wolverines’ playing efficiency between last year and this one.
-Throughout the season, the team averaged a +4.86 scoring differential, nearly doubling last season’s +9.25.
+Team statistics would also seem to indicate an uptick in the Wolverines’ playing efficiency between 2016 and 2017.
+Throughout the season, the team averaged a +9.25 scoring differential, nearly doubling last season’s +4.86.

 Though the Wolverines are averaging slightly more points per game this season than they did last season, this trend is mostly attributable to allowing less points on the defensive end.

 “It’s a lot better basketball to watch, from a team standpoint,” Rich said.
 “Johnny’s a great player and he still dunks.
 Mason makes some incredible plays.
 Spencer Hubbard [’20] has filthy handles and he’s a great shooter too.
 There are a lot of exciting players on this team too.”